 The processing facility is a combination of mechanical and manual sorting operations designed to produce the highest quality material streams at a manageable cost.
 Contaminants in the recyclables increase the costs of separating them at the processing… Read more »

 As much as we would like to recycle everything we receive, it’s a matter of market demand.
-We cannot collect and process materials if there is no one to buy them.
-Similarly, if we include too much “junk” with our materials (such as plastic kiddy pools… Read more »
+We cannot collect and process materials if there is no one to buy them economically.
+Similarly, if we include too much “junk” with our materials (such as shredd… Read more »

 Depending on the collected material they are either baled or crushed.
 Baled materials are generally shipped to the mainland or internationally for sorting and processing.
 Crushed materials can also be shipped or in the case of glass are sometimes used… Read more »

-No, all you have to do is rinse your goods and sort into mixed or glass bins.
+No, all you have to do is rinse your glass containers cleanly and sort into the glass bins.
 See 2-Bin Recycling for more information.

 The County of Hawai`i currently does not have curbside rubbish or recycling pick-up services.
 There are private entities island-wide that provide this service.
 Please refer to the yellow pages for rubbish and recycling pick up services.